JasonNumberThirteen/CGuessTheNumber/README.md

 - GCC compiler (Rev2, Built by MSYS2 project) 12.1.0

 ## Features
-- Adjustable range of integers
+- Adjustable range of integers (the game works only with POSITIVE values!)
 - Validation of numbers range (minimum greater than maximum and minimum equal to maximum)
 - Validation of typed number (used technique from [this link](https://stackoverflow.com/a/14099507 "How to scanf only integer and repeat reading if the user enters non-numeric characters?"))